List of NHL rivalries: New York Rangers vs. Philadelphia Flyers

-There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, also seen in the Mets–Phillies rivalry in Major League Baseball, the 76ers-Knicks rivalry in the National Basketball Association, and the Eagles–Giants rivalry in the National Football League.
-Games between the two teams at Madison Square Garden and Wells Fargo Center are often very intense, hard-hitting affairs, as each home crowd does its best to create an unfriendly, sometimes volatile atmosphere for any visiting-team fans.
+There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, also seen in the Mets–Phillies rivalry in Major League Baseball, the Philadelphia 76ers and the New York Knicks in the National Basketball Association, and the Eagles–Giants rivalry in the National Football League.
+Games between the two teams at Madison Square Garden and Xfinity Mobile Arena are often very intense, hard-hitting affairs, as each home crowd does its best to create an unfriendly, sometimes volatile atmosphere for any visiting-team fans.

+As of the end of the 2024–25 season, New York leads the regular season record, 146–128–37–11, while Philadelphia leads the playoff record, 30–24.

 New York Rangers vs. Pittsburgh Penguins

 Both franchises have been part of the same division on four different occasions: with the Patrick Division from 1981 to 1993, from 1998 to 2013 as part of the Atlantic Division, since 2013 as part of the Metropolitan Division, and in the 2020–21 season as part of the East Division.

 The Penguins and Rangers met in eight playoff series, with the Penguins winning five of them.
 Between 1989 and 1996, the two teams met thrice in the playoffs.
-The most memorable of those confrontations came in the 1992 Patrick Division Finals, in which the Penguins upset the Presidents' Trophy-winning Rangers in six games en route to winning the second of their back-to-back Stanley Cups.
-That series was best remembered for Lemieux breaking his left wrist following a controversial slashing penalty from Adam Graves in Game 2, and Ron Francis' overtime winner in Game 4.
+The most memorable of those confrontations came in the 1992 Patrick Division finals, in which the Penguins upset the Presidents' Trophy-winning Rangers in six games en route to winning the second of their back-to-back Stanley Cups.
+That series was best remembered for Lemieux breaking his left wrist following a controversial slashing penalty from Adam Graves in game two, and Ron Francis' overtime winner in game four.

 During the early 21st century (2000s and 2010s), the Penguins and Rangers met four times in the playoffs, with each team winning two series each.
-Both teams, led by Sidney Crosby, Evgeni Malkin, and Marc-André Fleury (Pittsburgh), Ryan Callahan, Chris Kreider, and Henrik Lundqvist (New York Rangers) respectively, met in three consecutive postseason series from 2014 to 2016.
-In 2014, the Rangers came back from a 3–1 series deficit to win the series in 7 games, en route to making the Stanley Cup Finals.
-The defeat led to the erstwhile Penguins' Stanley Cup-winning coach Dan Bylsma being fired.
+Both teams, led by Sidney Crosby, Evgeni Malkin, and Marc-Andre Fleury (Pittsburgh), Ryan Callahan, Chris Kreider, and Henrik Lundqvist (New York Rangers) respectively, after their 2008 playoff meeting, they met in three consecutive postseason series from 2014 to 2016.
+In 2014, the Rangers came back from a 3–1 series deficit to win the series in seven games, en route to making the Stanley Cup Final.
 In both 2015 and 2016, the two teams exchanged five-game first round series victories, with the Penguins eventually taking home the Stanley Cup in the latter year.